jleonard2099/LHG_ProBB/README.md

-# Name
-LH Games Basketball: The Pro Game
+# LH Games Basketball: The Pro Game

 # Game Description
 Each player contributes as they did in real life * Stats Compiler * you determine starting lineup, substitutions, shot selection, passing, offensive and defensive styles of play and more